shmulvad/alfred-tinypng/README.md

   <img width="1200" height="auto" src="images/tinypng.png?raw=true">
 </p>

 Choose an item based on what you want.
 When selected, the workflow will start compressing/resizing the image(s).
 After it is done, they will be saved to the same directory and with the same filename as the original image.
-The original image will be preserved with `.bak` prepended before the file extension.
+By default, the original image will be preserved with `.bak` prepended before the file extension.
 I.e. if compressing `img.jpg`, this will now become `img.bak.jpg` and the compressed image will be saved as `img.jpg`.
+You can choose to always override the image(s) by changing the workflow variable `KEEP_BACKUPS` to `False`.

 Refer to the TinyPNG documentation for a full explanation of the different resizing options.